speedygamer12/intro_to_kubernetes/README.md

 # intro_to_kubernetes
-This Repository contains resources i utilized for the Introduction to Kubernetes and Cloud Computing Landscape
+This Repository contains resources utilized for the Introduction to Kubernetes and Cloud Computing Landscape